-The Zones F, G and J Demand Response solution is projected to have a negligible impact on congestion in 2021 and 2026, while the ten-year total production cost saving is \$55 million (2017\$).
-DR solutions show lower reduction in production cost than the generation, transmission and energy efficiency solutions due to the limited hours impacted by the solution.
+The Zones F, G and J demand response solution is projected to have a negligible impact on congestion in 2021 and 2026, while the ten-year total production cost saving is \$55 million (2017\$).
+Demand response solutions show lower reduction in production cost than the generation, transmission and energy efficiency solutions due to the limited hours impacted by the solution.

 The Zones F, G and J Energy Efficiency solution is projected to reduce congestion by 16% in 2021 and 11% in 2026, while the ten-year total production cost saving is \$1,696 million (2017\$).
-The relatively large value of production cost saving is largely attributable to the reduction in energy use of the EE solution itself.
-For this reason, EE solutions show significantly greater reductions in production cost than the generation, transmission or demand response solutions.
+The relatively large value of production cost saving is largely attributable to the reduction in energy use of the energy efficiency solution itself.
+For this reason, Energy efficiency solutions show significantly greater reductions in production cost than the generation, transmission or demand response solutions.